bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 ## GEOGRAPHIC DATA RESOURCE MANAGEMENT

+Geographic datasets defined in the Catalogue, have additional attributes available through the User Interface (UI), where-as the other resource types are a subset of the fields available, e.g., Projection, Geographic Extents, Map Preview.
++ Geographic resources are used for BC Geographic Warehouse (BCGW) datasets if they are spatially enabled or not.
+This is to allow for the Data Distributuon Service to be configured for those datasets.

+The following items are the field labels visible in the UI, for the database or API field names refer to the [schema](https://cat.data.gov.bc.ca/api/3/action/scheming_dataset_schema_show?type=bcdc_dataset).

+**Name**:
-**Name**: is the title of the resource as it will appear on the metadata record.
++ Is the title of the resource as it will appear on the metadata record.

 **_Resource_**